 About

 Peter Ansorge was the Head of Drama at Channel 4 and a drama producer at the BBC Pebble Mill.
-His BAFTA award winning career includes: A Very British Coup, Traffik, GBH, The Politician’s Wife, The Camomile Lawn, Dance to the Music of Time, and the Peabody winning adaptation of Armistead Maupin’s Tales of the City.
+His BAFTA award winning career includes: A Very British Coup, Traffik, GBH, The Politician’s Wife, The Camomile Lawn, Dance to the Music of Time and the Peabody winning adaptation of Armistead Maupin’s Tales of the City.

-Currently Peter teaches scriptwriting at the National Film & Television School
+Currently Peter teaches scriptwriting at the National Film & Television School.

+Several of the scripts completed on Peter’s writing courses at the National Film & TV School are in development with a leading UK production company.
 David Macpherson, a former student of Peter’s and creator of Amazon Prime’s The Rig says: 'I can't believe that I wrote an entire one-hour drama script in just 8 days!
-And it was Peter's inspiration and knowledge that made that happen.His course is the closest thing I've found to being in a real TV writers' room.
+And it was Peter's inspiration and knowledge that made that happen.
+His course is the closest thing I've found to being in a real TV writers' room.

 The success of streaming TV drama has created a new appetite among audiences for original and challenging drama series on television.
+At the BBC, ITV and Channel 4, drama commissioners emphasize that they are looking to develop drama series of this ambition over the next decade.
+They will need to identify new talent.

 fees:

-3 sessions is £650
+A two hour 1-2-1 session is £250 3 sessions is £650

-Feedback from past students
+Feedback from former students:

 “ I highly recommend Peter’s courses to new writers wanting their first break.
 It’s a brilliant way to get a spec script written with Peter’s wealth of knowledge behind you plus daily feedback from your peers throughout.
 My script kick started my career as a full-time screenwriter.”
 Celia Morgan – NFTS Scotland alumna.